U.S. flag

 Molecular Pathogenesis

-CD40LG encodes CD40 ligand (CD40L) which is a small, 261-amino-acid transmembrane protein.
+CD40LG encodes CD40 ligand (CD40L), which is a small, 261-amino-acid transmembrane protein.
 The protein has three functional domains: an intracytoplasmic domain, a transmembrane domain, and an extracellular domain that shares considerable sequence homology to tumor necrosis factor alpha.
 CD40L, expressed primarily on CD4+ T cells, binds to CD40 on the surface of B cells to promote immunoglobulin isotype switching in B lymphocytes.
 CD40L also plays an important role in T-cell function, particularly in the interaction with monocyte-derived antigen-presenting cells [Jain et al 1999].

-Pathogenic variants in CD40LG lead to changes in the amino acid sequence, abnormal splicing of the protein, premature truncation of the protein, or complete absence of CD40 ligand protein.
+Pathogenic variants in CD40LG lead to changes in the amino acid sequence, abnormal splicing of the protein, premature truncation of the protein, or complete absence of CD40L.
 Persons with pathogenic variants in CD40LG are unable to make high-affinity functional antibodies and cytokines, resulting in a high incidence of opportunistic infections.

-• Those who produce no CD40L protein on the surface of CD4+ cells due to missense or frameshift variants
+• Those who produce no CD40L on the surface of CD4+ cells due to missense or frameshift variants

 • Those who produce an altered protein structure of CD40L, preventing anti-CD40L antibody binding